metehanzorluoglu/Vehicle.Breakdown.Record/README.md

 ![Screen Shot 2022-03-02 at 22 35 41](https://user-images.githubusercontent.com/57620464/156446243-6b2e5764-d9d1-4ed2-bb72-aa7b63de985f.png)<br/>

 ### Adding New Query on Database <br/>
+If you are getting FK_Acceptances_User error, you can follow the steps below.
 - Copy The Query
 - Execute The Query<br/>